 Installation Considerations

-- DNO approval: All battery systems need G98/G99 notification — we handle this paperwork for you
+- DNO approval: All systems need G98/G99 notification — we handle this paperwork

 The Verdict

-We're happy to install Fox ESS systems — and we also fit GivEnergy, Anker, SIG Energy, and others.
-The best battery for you depends on your specific situation, and that's something we'll discuss during a survey.
+We're happy to install any Fox ESS range — and we also fit Anker, Sigenergy, and others.
+The best battery for you depends on your specific situation, budget, and priorities.
+That's something we'll discuss during a survey.

 Get a Quote

 Thinking about adding battery storage to your home?
-We can survey your property and recommend the right system — whether that's Fox ESS or something else.
+We can survey your property and recommend the right system — whether that's Fox ESS EQ, EP, EVO, or something else entirely.
 Get in touch for a free, no-pressure quote.